shoelim/shoelim.github.io/_pages/portfolio.md

 - **Sequence modeling:** how can we use ideas from ML and applied dynamical systems to model and learn sequential data, while also studying the mathematical foundations of these approaches
 - **Optimization and sampling:** how can we develop a deeper understanding of optimization and sampling algorithms in ML and improve them in principled ways
 - **Robustness and reliability:** how can we leverage randomness to make ML systems safer, more robust, and more reliable
 - **Scientific applications:** how can we develop principled mathematical frameworks and scalable methods for integrating scientific ML with domain knowledge

-I also have a long-standing interest in **multiscale stochastic dynamics**, especially [homogenization](https://link.springer.com/article/10.1007/s00023-020-00889-2) and related applications in statistical mechanics, including both classical mathematical approaches and emerging data-driven methods.
+- **Multiscale dynamics:** how can we understand multiscale stochastic systems, especially [homogenization](https://link.springer.com/article/10.1007/s00023-020-00889-2) and related applications in statistical mechanics, using mathematical approaches and emerging data-driven methods

 <!-- Some more specific research projects are: <br>